9hafidz6/EE4210/README.md

     -linux, Ubuntu 20.04
     -python  version 3.85
 2)running the program

+TCP server:
+    -in terminal(in the directory of the files), execute: python3 HTTP_TCPserver.py -open browser, type in: 127.0.0.1:4321
+    -input text and press enter
+UDP server:
-    -in terminal(in the directory of the files), execute: python3 HTTP_servers.py -followed by: python3 HTTP_UDPclient.py
+    -in terminal(in the directory of the files), execute: python3 HTTP_UDPserver.py -followed by: python3 HTTP_UDPclient.py
-    -followed by: python3 HTTP_TCPclient.py
+        OR
+    -send string data "GET /udp.html HTTP/1.1" to 127.0.0.1:1234